 The Foundation envisions a more robust, sustainable society, built in part by school-based support, encouraging young people to act in the present with other members of their communities in creating a more equitable and responsible future for Canada.

 The Foundation launched Green Street in 1999 with the goal of encouraging active participation by young people in environmental stewardship.
 Its strategy centered on supporting voluntary sector organizations in offering to schools quality programs that responded to both student interest and teacher need.

 While the program goals and core values remain the same, the strategy has evolved considerably.
 Green Street has gone from trying to ‘fill gaps’ (such as a lack of environmental education in schools) to trying to ‘open up spaces’ where relationships can be forged and creative initiatives can emerge in support of education for sustainability.
-Since its inception, Green Street has offered an online platform for students and teachers to access a variety of quality-controlled programs offered by environmental organizations.
-The site has now expanded to facilitate connections among multiple actors and resources in support of local innovation and the emergence of a national movement.
+Green Street offered an online platform for students and teachers to access a variety of quality-controlled programs offered by environmental organizations.
+The site expanded to facilitate connections among multiple actors and resources in support of local innovation and the emergence of a national movement.
+Green Street ended in June, 2010.
+The CTF has launched Imagineaction as Green Street's successor.

 For more details, please see Making the Path as We Walk It: Changing Context and Strategy on Green Street.